hanyujiangg/NER-flask-api-postgres-docker/model-comparison/README.md

-# Named Entity Recognition Models
+# Named Entity Recognition Model Comparison
 Literature review and testing were carried out to determine the best NER model for the data given the sample input news data as file sample_news_10.json for this project.
 For this POC, Stanford NER model and Spacy NER models were chosen and compared.

 ### Stanford NER Model